Using Office 365 Transport Rules

 You’ll probably want to see how your signature looks and test it to see if it functions correctly.
 Using just Office 365 Transport Rules means you won’t be able to test how your email signature design looks or see how it ‘behaves’ before it is deployed to your users.

 Different email clients render HTML in different ways.
 Just because your template works in Outlook doesn’t mean it’ll work in Gmail.
 It’s important to also note that HTML in email signatures operates differently to HTML on websites, so your signature could end up looking very different to what you planned when it goes live.

 You might want to give different signature templates to different departments.
-This means creating multiple Office 365 Transport Rules.
+This means creating a new rule for each department.
 Depending on the size of your organization, this could potentially lead to hundreds of different rules you then have to keep track of, not to mention how time-consuming this process will be.

-Then, there are other issues like blank spaces appearing incontact details, the fact that signatures won’t work on mobiles or that you won’t be able to create separate reply signatures to consider.
+Then, there are other issues like blank spaces appearing within contact information, the fact that signatures won’t work on mobiles or that you won’t be able to create separate reply signatures to consider.

 To find out more about what you can and can’t do when creating an Office 365 signature, visit this article.

 Is there an easier way?